Dorel profit rises on higher juvenile segment sales, raises dividend

-(Reuters) - Dorel Industries Inc’s (DIIb.TO) quarterly profit rose on higher sales in its juvenile business, and the company raised its dividend.
+Aug 9 (Reuters) - Dorel Industries Inc’s quarterly profit rose on higher sales in its juvenile business, and the company raised its dividend.

 The company raised its quarterly dividend to 30 cents from 15 cents.